 This is a considerably "hard" limit.
 This is something you may expect to find in an exam.

 We just multiplied and divided by four.
-This is a useful technique in this type of limit.
-Then we just used the famous result we got.
+This is a useful technique in this type of limits.

 Now, let's find this limit: